Last Updated on June 8, 2022

 - In a bowl, add the eggs and vegetables and mix well.
 I used a Pyrex measuring cup – with a spout – as my mixing bowl to make pouring the eggs into the tin, easy.

 - Place the muffin tin in the oven and bake for 20-25 minutes until the egg is cooked through and passes a toothpick test.
+Larger cavity muffin tins may take 30-35 minutes, depending on your oven.

 I hope you like this recipe!